Methane Emissions: U.S. and International Mitigation Efforts

 Methane Mitigation: Technologies and Management Practices

 There are challenges to mitigating methane and implementing these strategies.
-One obstacle is the upfront investments may not be readily available.
+One obstacle is that the upfront investments may not be readily available.
 The costs and complexities of monitoring methane emissions, particularly from diffuse or remote sources, can make it difficult to prioritize mitigation efforts—both at the policy level and for individual sites—and to verify whether the mitigation strategies achieved their intended outcomes.
 In some regions, a lack of infrastructure or technical expertise, and limited awareness (e.g., of the amount of methane emissions occurring, of the value of methane reduction, and of available mitigation strategies) present challenges.

-Currently, methane-specific policies directly target sources responsible for approximately 13% of global methane emissions, with much of this coverage concentrated in North America, Europe, and the Asia-Pacific.33 These policies generally target emissions from fossil fuels, which are more prevalent in these regions and focus on technologies like leak detection, repair programs, and flaring reduction measures.
+Currently, methane-specific policies directly target sources responsible for approximately 13% of global methane emissions, with much of this coverage concentrated in North America, Europe, and the Asia-Pacific.34 These policies generally target emissions from fossil fuels, which are more prevalent in these regions and focus on technologies like leak detection, repair programs, and flaring reduction measures.

 Methane Mitigation in the Agriculture Sector

-practices or operations specifically aimed at reducing emissions, such as improving manure management for livestock and water management in rice cultivation.
+In the agriculture sector, methane mitigation strategies include changes in practices and operations, as well as technological approaches.
+These strategies include targeted changes in practices or operations specifically aimed at reducing emissions, such as improving manure management for livestock and water management in rice cultivation.
 For example, manure management strategies include reducing the time manure is stored under anaerobic conditions by frequently removing it from barns and applying it to fields.
 Water management strategies for rice cultivation include using alternate wetting and drying to reduce continuous flooding and composting rice straw instead of flooding fields.
 In addition, farming practices that lower GHG emissions and support other environmental goals, such as rotational grazing, can also help reduce methane emissions.
-Technological approaches include existing technologies such as dairy digesters, which capture methane from manure and convert it into biogas for energy use, as well as emerging options such as methane-reducing feed additives that inhibit methane production during digestion in livestock.35
+Technological approaches include existing technologies such as dairy digesters, which capture methane from manure and convert it into biogas for energy use, as well as emerging options such as methane-reducing feed additives that inhibit methane production during digestion in livestock.36

 Some of these approaches may provide direct benefits to agricultural producers in addition to reducing methane emissions.
 For example, dairy digesters capture methane from manure and convert it into biogas, which can be processed into renewable natural gas (RNG) for injection into pipelines or used on-site for electricity or heat.
 By using captured biogas for on-site energy generation, farms can in theory reduce energy costs or sell surplus energy to the grid, creating an economic benefit for farmers.

-The cost-effectiveness of methane mitigation strategies in agriculture is generally lower than in the oil and gas sector, according to global assessments.36 Challenges to implementing methane mitigation strategies in the agriculture sector include the additional labor, time, and costs required to implement these methods, and access to capital.
+The cost-effectiveness of methane mitigation strategies in agriculture is generally lower than in the oil and gas sector, according to global assessments.37 Challenges to implementing methane mitigation strategies in the agriculture sector include the additional labor, time, and costs required to implement these methods, and access to capital.
 In some cases, there is also limited access to technical knowledge or incentives to adopt these practices.
 For rice cultivation, implementing strategies like alternating wetting and drying can be constrained by water availability, infrastructure, or familiarity with the technique.

 Methane Mitigation in the Fossil Fuel Sector

-According to a 2021 assessment by the United Nations Environment Programme (UNEP) and the Climate and Clean Air Coalition (CCAC), the fossil fuel sector contains the greatest potential to mitigate methane emissions globally.37 This is primarily due to the high volume of methane emissions from oil and gas operations and the fact that a large portion of these emissions can be reduced with existing leak detection and repair methods, often at low or even negative cost (as discussed below).
+According to a 2021 assessment by the United Nations Environment Programme (UNEP) and the Climate and Clean Air Coalition (CCAC), the fossil fuel sector contains the greatest potential to mitigate methane emissions globally.38 This is primarily due to the high volume of methane emissions from oil and gas operations and the fact that a large portion of these emissions can be reduced with existing leak detection and repair methods, often at low or even negative cost (as discussed below).
 Mitigation strategies in this sector focus on detecting and preventing leaks throughout the production, processing, and transportation of fossil fuels; limiting intentional releases from venting; reducing flaring; and capturing methane for use as an energy source.
-In addition, some state and local jurisdictions have pursued policies to phase out natural gas use in buildings—such as by including bans on gas connections in new construction—to reduce reliance on fossil fuels and limit methane emissions associated with natural gas appliances.38
+In addition, some state and local jurisdictions have pursued policies to phase out natural gas use in buildings—such as by including bans on gas connections in new construction—to reduce reliance on fossil fuels and limit methane emissions associated with natural gas appliances.39

-In the oil and gas sector, the costs of leak detection and repair may be offset by the sale of recovered methane, since the captured gas is a commodity with economic value.39 Whether these costs can be offset can depend on the price of natural gas.
+In the oil and gas sector, the costs of leak detection and repair may be offset by the sale of recovered methane, since the captured gas is a commodity with economic value.40 Whether these costs can be offset can depend on the price of natural gas.
 There is a financial benefit to recapturing methane when the cumulative expected returns from recovered methane exceed the cost of upfront mitigation measures.
 The upfront costs to recover methane or repair leaks may be a deterrent.
-When the market value of the recovered methane is greater than the cost of mitigation measures required to capture it, oil and gas facilities have an incentive to install leak reduction and capture technologies.40 Even when the market value of the recovered methane is greater than the cost of mitigation, some businesses may not voluntarily implement mitigation projects.
+When the market value of the recovered methane is greater than the cost of mitigation measures required to capture it, oil and gas facilities have an incentive to install leak reduction and capture technologies.41 Even when the market value of the recovered methane is greater than the cost of mitigation, some businesses may not voluntarily implement mitigation projects.
 For example, these projects may offer lower or less immediate financial returns compared with other projects.
 Inadequate infrastructure (e.g., lack of natural gas pipelines) or underdeveloped local markets may also limit the ability to transport and use abated methane from petroleum operations.

 In coal mining, mitigation strategies address methane released during extraction as well as emissions from abandoned mines.
 This includes managing coal mine methane through pre-mining degasification to capture methane before mining begins.
-Methane emissions from coal mining can also be reduced through coal mine methane recovery (where methane and coal are recovered simultaneously) and by capturing methane present in the mine’s ventilation air.
-Removing methane from the mine atmosphere reduces the risk of explosions and enhances worker safety.41 Techniques like degasification systems for coal mines can trap methane at the source for on-site energy use or for transportation to processing facilities where it can be sold as natural gas.42 This approach requires upfront investment in infrastructure, and market conditions may not provide enough financial incentive for businesses to invest in such projects.43 The costs of methane capture technologies and complexity of the infrastructure can vary depending on the mine, and costs can sometimes outweigh the potential financial benefits.44 For abandoned mines, strategies such as flooding coal mines can help trap methane and prevent its release into the atmosphere.
+Methane emissions from coal mining can also be reduced through coal mine methane recovery (where methane and coal are recovered simultaneously) and by capturing methane present in the mine's ventilation air.
+Removing methane from the mine atmosphere reduces the risk of explosions and enhances worker safety.42 Techniques like degasification systems for coal mines can trap methane at the source for on-site energy use or for transportation to processing facilities where it can be sold as natural gas.43 This approach requires upfront investment in infrastructure, and market conditions may not provide enough financial incentive for businesses to invest in such projects.44 The costs of methane capture technologies and the complexity of the infrastructure can vary depending on the mine, and costs can sometimes outweigh the potential financial benefits.45 For abandoned mines, strategies such as flooding coal mines can help trap methane and prevent its release into the atmosphere.

 Methane Mitigation in the Waste Sector

-strategies in this sector focus on reducing methane emissions at various stages of waste management, from collection to disposal.
-These include methods to prevent methane formation, such as separating waste at the source for recycling and reuse and diverting organic waste for composting to eliminate methane-generating decomposition in landfills.46
+According to the 2021 UNEP and CCAC assessment, the greatest potential for methane mitigation in the waste sector is in improved treatment and disposal of solid waste.46 Mitigation strategies in this sector focus on reducing methane emissions at various stages of waste management, from collection to disposal.
+These include methods to prevent methane formation, such as separating waste at the source for recycling and reuse and diverting organic waste for composting to eliminate methane-generating decomposition in landfills.47

 There are different technological approaches to capturing methane from waste.
 Covering landfills reduces methane emissions while also capturing and utilizing biogas—a mixture of methane and CO2 from organic waste.
 Waste treatment with energy recovery involves landfill gas collection and flaring, converting methane to CO₂.
 Secondary and tertiary treatment processes further enhance biogas recovery and utilization.

-Biogas recovery systems—often referred to as landfill gas-to-energy systems—collect methane produced during waste decomposition and utilize it to generate electricity or heat on-site, or for processing and injection into natural gas pipelines, or as a transportation fuel.47 Implementing methane capture systems, such as landfill gas-to-energy projects, requires upfront investment in infrastructure and technology.
+Biogas recovery systems—often referred to as landfill gas-to-energy systems—collect methane produced during waste decomposition and utilize it to generate electricity or heat on-site, or for processing and injection into natural gas pipelines, or as a transportation fuel.48 Implementing methane capture systems, such as landfill gas-to-energy projects, requires upfront investment in infrastructure and technology.
 The operation of these systems can range in complexity, as gas recovery rates can vary over time and by the surface area of the landfill and are influenced by factors such as waste composition, climate, and landfill age.

 Methane Monitoring

 Advancements in methane monitoring technology have become important components of domestic and international efforts to detect methane emissions.
-Various jurisdictions and stakeholders are using methane remote sensing data from satellites, as well as aerial and ground- based platforms, to identify emissions sources, track trends, verify compliance with regulations, and guide mitigation efforts.
+Various jurisdictions and stakeholders are using methane remote sensing data from satellites, as well as aerial and ground-based platforms, to identify emissions sources, track trends, verify compliance with regulations, and guide mitigation efforts.
 Remote sensing data can provide economic benefits to companies as a result of identifying and stopping leaks more quickly—helping to prevent further product loss.
-These technological advances present an opportunity to improve the accuracy of national GHG inventories.48
+These technological advances present an opportunity to improve the accuracy of national GHG inventories.49

 Satellite-based monitoring enhances these efforts by providing independent, high-resolution data on methane emissions, helping to identify discrepancies and improving overall transparency.
-In addition, satellite monitoring can support enforcement of import standards, such as carbon border adjustments, and be used to enhance accountability for voluntary industry commitments by tracking progress on methane reduction efforts.49
+In addition, satellite monitoring can support enforcement of import standards, such as carbon border adjustments, and be used to enhance accountability for voluntary industry commitments by tracking progress on methane reduction efforts.50

-These satellites are designed to continuously monitor and provide near real-time data on global and regional methane emissions, as well as single point sources—depending on the remote sensing technology.51 Different instrumentation and technologies offer varying spatial resolutions and detection thresholds.
+In particular, a number of satellites have been designed to monitor methane emissions and were launched in recent years—for example Sentinel-5p, GHGSat, MethaneSAT, and Tanager-1.51 These satellites are designed to continuously monitor and provide near real-time data on global and regional methane emissions, as well as single point sources—depending on the remote sensing technology.52 Different instrumentation and technologies offer varying spatial resolutions and detection thresholds.

 In addition to advances in data collection, there have also been advances in data processing to convert raw data into methane emissions estimates, and in new data platforms supporting data sharing.
-For example, the UNEP International Methane Emissions Observatory (IMEO) launched a new satellite-based system, the Methane Alert and Response System (MARS).52 This system collects data from multiple satellites and uses new algorithms and machine learning to identify abnormally large emissions events—sometimes referred to as super-emitter events—and notify governments and companies to ensure timely intervention.
+For example, the UNEP International Methane Emissions Observatory (IMEO) launched a new satellite-based system, the Methane Alert and Response System (MARS).53 This system collects data from multiple satellites and uses new algorithms and machine learning to identify abnormally large emissions events—sometimes referred to as super-emitter events—and notify governments and companies to ensure timely intervention.

 The data from these methane monitoring systems are being integrated into decisionmaking processes and regulatory frameworks.
-For example, a 2024 EPA rule for oil and gas operations established a Super Emitter Program that allows the agency to respond to emissions events detected remotely by “qualified third parties,” as defined in the rule.53 This response may include notifying the operator of the facility, requiring corrective actions, or pursuing enforcement measures to address the emissions event.
+For example, a 2024 EPA rule for oil and gas operations established a Super Emitter Program that allows the agency to respond to emissions events detected remotely by "qualified third parties," as defined in the rule.54 This response may include notifying the operator of the facility, requiring corrective actions, or pursuing enforcement measures to address the emissions event.

 These technologies provide benefits and have costs and limitations.
 For example, in some cases methane satellites are providing new opportunities for the public to access data at little or no cost.
 Methane monitoring technologies, particularly satellites and aircraft, may present relatively high costs compared to modeling estimates.
 For example, satellites and aircraft measurements cost more than computer model estimates extrapolated from limited sampling during normal operation.
 In addition, satellites may have coverage limitations.
-For example, they may not be able to detect emissions events under certain environmental conditions or may miss detection of sporadic emissions events, depending on their sampling frequency.54
+For example, they may not be able to detect emissions events under certain environmental conditions or may miss detection of sporadic emissions events, depending on their sampling frequency.55

 U.S. Methane Mitigation Policies and Approaches